You want smart political talk without the meltdowns?

 They're going to build in Wisconsin and Ohio and Pennsylvania.

-And then if once you open up energy independence on top of that, there's no telling how big this could get.
+And then once you open up energy independence on top of that, there's no telling how big this could get.

 I played it last night on TV.

-I said, Donald Trump said, Yeah, we're going to appropriate money for the wall, but I asked him during the campaign, I said, Well, you don't expect Mexico to write a check to you.
+But I asked him during the campaign, I said, well, you don't expect Mexico to write a check to you.

 They're not going to pay for the wall.

-He said, No, they're not going to pay for it that way.
+He said, no, they're not going to pay for it that way.

 They're going to pay for it this way.